You know–the one you can’t get it out of your head–and yet, you don’t really want to.

 Then He blessed them and gave them each their own responsibilities.
 Responsibilities that were specific to their gender.
 Women had babies.
 Men provided.
 As a result of the fall, both were given hard labor–ours in childbirth, theirs in working to provide for their families.

 God in heaven calls Himself “Father” for a reason.
-He is the only perfect Father, and He demonstrates for us the kind of Good, Good Father our men should be:
+He is the only perfect Father, and He fills that role in a way that only He can:

 “The eyes of the Lord are on the righteous, and His ears are open to their cry for help.”
 Psalm 34:15